mozilla/version-control-tools/docs/hgmozilla/firefoxtree.rst

   date:        Sat Nov 08 03:20:23 2014 -0800
   summary:     No bug, Automated blocklist update from host bld-linux64-spot-144 - a=blocklist-update

-  $ hg up inbound
+  $ hg up autoland
   118 files updated, 0 files merged, 2 files removed, 0 files unresolved

   $ hg log -r .
   changeset:   248586:e021487d1297
-  tag:         inbound
+  tag:         autoland
   user:        Connor <cojojennings@gmail.com>
   date:        Wed Oct 29 23:58:03 2014 -0400
   summary:     Bug 575094 - Modify how prefservice is accessed so that it's from the parent process and not from the child process.
 Also re-enable test_bug528292_wrap.js. r=jdm